Corporate Social Responsibility

 Aligning our company culture and business practices to promote diversity, equity, inclusion and belonging for all people.

-Mower’s deep commitment to Diversity, Equity and Inclusion encompasses every aspect of our company.
+Mower’s deep commitment to Diversity, Equity, Inclusion and Belonging encompasses every aspect of our company.
 It applies to what goes on within our walls as well as the marketing communications programs we create.
 At the heart of our efforts is a steadfast dedication to providing and nurturing a culture of belonging, opportunity and inclusion for all, celebrating the uniqueness of every individual.
 We place a strong emphasis on multicultural recruiting, including multicultural hiring initiatives with goals and timeframes.
-We are proud to report that in 2021, we have 16% total diversity of ethnicity across our agency and had already surpassed the goal of 13% before midyear.
+We are proud to report that at the end of 2022, we had 15% total diversity of ethnicity across our agency.
 Our “Employer of Choice” committee, composed of people from many disciplines and locations, is an important piece of that.
 The goal: to build trust and make our culture a magnet for motivated and diverse talent.
+The EOC team leads monthly cultural celebrations and/or education across the agency on topics such as gay pride, women’s history and Hispanic heritage.

-We provide opportunities for employees (and others) to participate in informative programs about diversity, equity and inclusion on an ongoing basis.
-A few examples from the last year include designating Juneteenth an official company holiday and providing employees the option of participating in One Hundred Black Men of New York’s Juneteenth Virtual Village, an event co-sponsored by Mower; holding unconscious bias training for all staff; conducting an employee survey on social justice; and taking part in the 21-Day Racial Equity Challenge.
+We provide opportunities for employees (and others) to participate in informative programs about diversity, equity, inclusion and belonging on an ongoing basis.
+A few examples from the last few years include designating Juneteenth an official company holiday and providing employees the option of participating in One Hundred Black Men of New York’s Juneteenth Virtual Village, an event co-sponsored by Mower; holding unconscious bias training for all staff; and taking part in the 21-Day Racial Equity Challenge.

-Our commitment to Diversity, Equity and Inclusion also extends to our business vendor partnerships.
+Our commitment to Diversity, Equity, Inclusion and Belonging also extends to our business vendor partnerships.
 We have a growing database of businesses owned by people of color and women built through our ongoing research, vetting and partnerships.
 We include these vendor partners in our estimating and scheduling process for all appropriate projects.
 Mower takes cost, schedules and capabilities into account before committing to any vendor partner, to be sure we always have the right fit.

 Being good citizens of the environment by following responsible business practices that make a positive impact on the planet.